alexacanche/IndepenceTest/README.md

 [Alexa Canché](https://github.com/alexacanche)

-Thanks to the teacher Roxana Góngora who helped in the statistical and probability stuff, and to the amazing teacher Didier Gamboa for guide us answering all of the little questions.
+Thanks to the teacher Roxana Góngora who helped in the statistical and probability stuff, and to the amazing teacher Didier Gamboa for guiding us answering all of the little questions related to programming and the logistic.

 ❤